qtnc/6pad2/api_python.md

 :	The length of the whole text currently present in the editor; equivalent to `len(text)`. int lineCount (read only):
-:	The number of lines composing the text being edited.
+:	The number of lines composing the text being edited. str indentString:
+:	A string representing a level of indentation, i.e. a tab or a couple of spaces.

 ## Events
 The following events can be passed to addEvent/removeEvent for a page.
 The first argument passed to the callback is always the page where the event occurred.
 Additional parameters passed are indicated in parenthesis.